Jimmywu987/product-hunt/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Get Product Hunt API Token

+Go to https://api.producthunt.com/v2/oauth/applications to get API Key, APi Secret And Token

+Then create a .env.local and put these key and secret and token into this .env.local respectively.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: